Browse the glossary using this index

 Certification/Endorsement: Training is provided but no certification or CEUs are available

-Types of Service Requests: SSP support to and from medical appointments, surgical procedures, pharmacy (after medical or surgical appointment), therapy (short-term), major public transportation (bus, train, and airport); social service agencies, AIDB functions/classes, community activities/classes, consumer organization conferences/workshops.
+Types of Service Requests: SSP/CN support to and from medical appointments, surgical procedures, pharmacy (after medical or surgical appointment), therapy (short-term), major public transportation (bus, train, and airport); social service agencies, AIDB functions/classes, community activities/classes, consumer organization conferences/workshops.

 Program Coordination: Full-Time